 Note from the Chair

-Our Department continues to move forward in all areas: clinical practice, education and research.
+The Department remains focused on growth: in clinical practice and research.
 You will see our accomplishments in all these areas throughout the update.

 Cast your vote